 International shipping is a separate charge to be calculated.

 Please inquire about marble bases.

-Edition of 50 for the 9.5" and 6" sizes, including a Certificate of Authenticity numbered and signed by the artist.
-Unlimited editions for the 3.5" and 2" versions.
+Edition of 50 , including a Certificate of Authenticity numbered and signed by the artist.

-Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda.
-‘Raj’ means ‘royal,’ and Muktananda exuded the demeanor of a wise and beneficent king in...
+Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda, sometimes referred to as the 'Lion of Ganeshpuri.'
+‘Raj’ means ‘royal,’ and Muktananda exuded...

-Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a manifestation of the Divine.
-He was considered to be a Siddha, a Perfect Being.
-A devotee...
+Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a human manifestation of the Divine.
+He is considered to be a Siddha, a Perfect Being.
+A...